isabella232/sc_playgroundbooks/For-Instructor/003-swift-playground-books-always-on-live-views.markdown

   }
 ```

 OK - that's it for the View Controller side.
+Back to the Playground side - first let me fix the name of LiveView.swift, which got messed up somehow.

 Back in Contents.swift, I'll start by adding some instructions for the user.

 Then, I'll add a hidden code section, and import everything I need.